menu-hanke/smk-browser/README.md

 - --platform darwin = mac os x

  The build folder can be found from the root directory of the project once the build is finished.
- Note: In order to build mac version, a mac computer is required.

 # Pipeline and Build